 Not only is February weather perfect for the theme parks, but it’s also just right for other outdoor activities, like zip lining, horseback riding, ATV tours, and airboat rides.

 Virtually every hotel in Orlando has a swimming pool, and you’ll have your own private pool if you rent a vacation home.
 They’re heated, which means you can enjoy the water even though you’re not sweltering in summer temperatures.
-Typhoon Lagoon and Blizzard Beach at Walt Disney World and other water parks, like SeaWorld’s Aquatica and Wet ‘N Wild near Universal Studios Orlando, also heat their water.
+Typhoon Lagoon and Blizzard Beach at Walt Disney World and other water parks, like SeaWorld’s Aquatica and Volcano Bay also heat their water.
 That makes February a perfect time to hit the water parks without long lines.

-3) You can take advantage of school holidays.
+3) You can take advantage of the school holidays.
 Most schools have several holidays in February.
 The kids are off for Presidents Day and Martin Luther King Jr.’s birthday.
-Depending on where you live, your children might also get a mid-winter break While holiday periods are usually more crowded in Orlando, the February holidays only bring out moderate crowds compared to Thanksgiving, Christmas, New Years, and Easter.
+Depending on where you live, your children might also get a mid-winter break While holiday periods are usually more crowded in Orlando, the February holidays only bring out moderate crowds compared to Spring Break and Summer.

 Visit Orlando for a long weekend that coincides with a February holiday or take the kids out of school during the holiday week to minimize the number of days they miss.